gaborati/fullstack-delocal/README.md

      sudo apt install php-cli

      ```
+  If mysqli not installed use the following command in your terminal.
+  - ```sql
+     sudo apt-get install php-mysqli

+     ```

 2. In backend folder copy and paste .env.example, rename to .env
 3. Set database connection details in .env to desired values
 4. In the backend you need to navigate the database folder , to create tables with the following commands.